-A Hazardous chemical is any chemical which is classified as a physical hazard or a health hazard, a simple asphyxiant, combustible dust, pyrophoric gas, a hazard not otherwise classified, or is included in the List of Hazardous Substances prepared by the Director pursuant to Labor Code section 6382.
-These chemicals may include solvents, paints, thinners. cleaning agents, fresh concrete, and fuels.
-Employers whose employees may be exposed to hazardous chemicals are required to have a HAZCOM program, 5194
+A hazardous chemical is any chemical that is classified as a physical hazard or a health hazard, a simple asphyxiant, combustible dust, pyrophoric gas, a hazard not otherwise classified, or is included in the List of Hazardous Substances prepared by the Director pursuant to Labor Code section 6382.
+These chemicals may include solvents, paints, thinners, cleaning agents, fresh concrete, and fuels.
+Employers whose employees may be exposed to hazardous chemicals are required to have a HAZCOM program.
+5194

-- A. Employers must develop, implement, and maintain at the workplace a written HAZCOM program which includes information on labels, warning, safety data sheets, training requirements, and other relevant information as per 5194. - B. The program must include the following: - 1.
-A list of the hazardous chemicals that are used or stored in the workplace.
+- A. Employers must develop, implement, and maintain at the workplace a written HAZCOM program that includes information on labels, warning, safety data sheets, training requirements, and other relevant information as per 5194. - B. The program must include the following: - A list of the hazardous chemicals that are used or stored in the workplace.
 It must include any chemicals listed in the following: - a.
 The Hazardous Substances List.
 339 - b.
 The Code of Federal Regulations (CFR, Part 1910, Subpart Z). - c.
-Threshold Limit Values for Chemical Substances in the Work Environment (ACGIH) latest edition.
+Threshold Limit Values for Chemical Substances in the Cal/OSHA Pocket Guide for the Construction Industry | June 2019 77

+Work Environment (ACGIH) latest edition.

-- d.
-Chemicals identified and regulated under Title 8, Article 107, Dusts, Fumes, Mists, Vapors and Gases, and Article 109, Hazardous Substances and Processes.
+- chemicals identified and regulated under Title 8, Article 107, Dusts, Fumes, Mists, Vapors and Gases, and Article 109, Hazardous Substances and Processes.
 5194(d)(3) - e.
 T22 CCR 12000 (Proposition 65). - 2.
 Labels and other forms of warning on containers of hazardous chemicals. - 3.
 Readily accessible SDSs. - 4.
-Procedures for safe handling, use, storage, disposal, and clean-up to protect employees.
+Procedures for safe handling, use, storage, disposal, and clean up to protect employees.

-Note: All hazardous liquids capable of physical injury on skin contact must be covered, insulated or otherwise quarded against inadvertent contact.
+Note: All hazardous liquids capable of physical injury on skin contact must be covered, insulated, or otherwise guarded against inadvertent contact.
 When the nature of the work makes covering or guarding impracticable, employer must provide personal protective equipment.
 3302

-- 5. Training on the hazardous chemicals that employees are or could be exposed to in the workplace. - 6.
-The methods the employer will use to inform employees of the hazards of non-routine tasks and the hazards associated with chemicals contained in unlabeled pipes in their work areas.
-5194(e)(1)(B) - 7.
-Clear and reasonable warnings for exposures to hazardous chemicals shall be displayed in the workplace using warning signs and labels or provided through information and training.
+- 5. Training on the hazardous chemicals that employees are or could be exposed to in the workplace. - The methods the employer will use to inform employees of the hazards of non-routine tasks and the hazards associated with chemicals contained in unlabeled pipes in their work areas.
+5194(e)(1)(B) - Clear and reasonable warnings for exposures to hazardous chemicals shall be displayed in the workplace using warning signs and labels or provided through information and training.
 5194.
-Appendix G #12601(c) - 8.
-For each chemical included in the HAZCOM program. the information provided on the warning signs and labels must include all of the required texts as per the T8CCR requirements for that specific chemical. - 9.
-A plan for managing multi-employer work-site issues including the methods used to inform other work related employers. - 10.
-A plan for periodically (e.g. annually) evaluating the effectiveness of the program and for updating the program. - C. The HAZCOM program must be available on request to employees, their representatives, and Cal/OSHA.
+Appendix G #12601(c) - For each chemical included in the HAZCOM program, the information provided on the warning signs and labels must include all of the required texts as per the T8 CCR requirements for that specific chemical. - A plan for managing multi-employer work-site issues including the methods used to inform other work-related employers. - 10.
+A plan for periodically (e.g., annually) evaluating the effectiveness of the program and for updating the program. - C. The HAZCOM program must be available on request to employees, their representatives, and Cal/OSHA.

-Note: The Guide to the California Hazard Communication Regulation is available free of charge from Cal/OSHA.
+Note: The Guide to the California Hazard Communication Regulation is available free of charge from Cal/OSHA at: www.dir.ca.gov/dosh/dosh_publications/hazcom.pdf.